Anchorage School Board

 - The school board does not hear complaints against students or personnel in public session.

 - The board secretary maintains a list of persons wishing to speak to the board.
-The list is distributed to the board, the superintendent, administrative staff, and any media (without telephone numbers), just prior to the regular meeting, or at the meeting itself.
-Persons are added to the list in the order they call-in, or sign-up at the board meeting.
+The list (without telephone numbers) may be distributed to the board, the superintendent, administrative staff, and any media just prior to the regular meeting.
+Persons are added to the list in the order they sign-up at the board meeting.

 - Individual speakers are limited to three minutes per person as time allows; if there are a large number of speakers, time may be reduced at the discretion of the board.
 If a person wishes to testify on multiple items, there will be a six minute maximum for each person.

-- The board secretary files a list with all names of persons speaking to the board as part of the official record of the meeting.
+- The names of persons testifying are recorded in the minutes as part of the official record of the meeting.